 10.5 Casual employment

-(i) Casual employment means employment on a day-to-day basis for a period of not more than five consecutive days.
+(i) A casual employee may be employed for a period of not more than five consecutive days.

 (ii) A casual engagement may be extended by agreement between the teacher and the employer provided the total period of the engagement does not exceed one term in the case of teachers in a preschool or a total of 10 weeks in any other case.

 (iii) The rates of pay for a casual teacher are contained in clause 14.4.